 Every Yoga practice is a functional strength practice because you’re working with your bodyweight, supporting it through various transitions and static poses.

 However, if you want to increase your strength so you can progress further in Yoga, you need perseverance and patience.
 As you know, some Yoga poses seem impossible at first but with time, as your range of motion and functional strength increases, you’re able to perform them.
 Sometimes, either the strength or flexibility is lacking so you need time to work on both.
 And that’s where Yoga offers something truly invaluable – countless modifications and preparatory poses that help to condition your body to eventually achieve the full pose.
 To find out more about building strength through yoga, check out our blog dedicated to this issue.

 It may take weeks, months or even years for you to be able to perform some challenging poses and transitions and that’s perfectly normal.
 If you’ve been training your body a certain way for years, Yoga cannot perform instant miracles but with patience it can help you achieve what you thought impossible.
 See your Skills Foundations program to get started!

 Here are some simple poses to improve your functional strength:

-- Sun salutations – especially the transition from plank to Chaturanga (lowering yourself down to the mat), upward facing dog and downward facing dog helps to build strength in your upper body and core, whilst stretching your lower body, preparing it for further practice.
+In a Sun Salutation, especially the transition from plank to Chaturanga (lowering yourself down to the mat), upward facing dog and downward-facing dog helps to build strength in your upper body and core, whilst stretching your lower body, preparing it for further practice.